devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > Vec<models::BookmarkGroupResult> get_groups_chunk_is_in(tr_dataset, get_groups_for_chunks_data)
 Get Groups for Chunks

-Get Groups for Chunks  Route to get the groups that a chunk is in.
+Route to get the groups that a chunk is in.

 ### Parameters